NucleoidAI/Nucleoid/README.md

 ## Nucleoid IDE

-Nucleoid IDE is a web interface that helps to run very same NPM package with OpenAPI.
+Nucleoid IDE is a web interface that helps to run very same npm package with OpenAPI.

 [Go to Nucleoid IDE](https://nucleoid.com/ide/)